 Unsurprisingly the only tickets still available are for entry before 2pm, but with how busy the lines get from around 3:30 onwards, they might not be a bad shout.
 Cop them here.

-Make sure to give us a shout if you see the IR tees in there on Saturday.
+Make sure to give us a shout if you see the IR tees floating around in there on Saturday.